Pregnancy and travelPrenatal care - travel

 - Drink plenty of fluids.

 - Women with health problems may need extra oxygen when flying.
-Talk to your health care provider before you travel to see if you will need extra oxygen.
+Talk to your provider before you travel to see if you will need extra oxygen.

 Travel by Sea